circularfashion/cf-api/README.md

 GET /<data_type>
 ```
 ### Response
-The response is an array of all data instance of `data_type` owned by the user's company.
+The response is an array of all data instances of `data_type` owned by the user's company.

 See [product_list_sample.json](product_list_sample.json) for an example on what could be returned